tyson-swetnam/new-website/docs/index.md

 My graduate research work focused on the application of [dendrochronology](https://ltrr.arizona.edu) and dendroecology with a strong emphasis on Geographic Information Systems (GIS) and Remote Sensing of large data sets.
 I used those data to analyze disturbance regimes and carbon in western forested ecosystems.

-That experience, working with new sensors and data types led me into a carrer in data science and informatics.
+That experience, working with new sensors and data types led me into a career in data science and informatics.